Mu240/Callingagent/README.markdown

-# Tax Debt AI Assistant
+# Tax Debt AI Assistant with Vosk and WebSocket

 ## Overview

-This is a Flask-based web application that provides an interactive AI assistant for handling inquiries about federal tax debt.
-The application uses speech recognition to accept user input, processes it using OpenAI's GPT-4 model, and responds with text-to-speech output via the ElevenLabs API.
-It guides users through a conversation flow to determine if they have a federal tax debt over $5,000 or missed filings, collects contact details if needed, and supports a Do Not Call list option.
+This is a Flask-based web application integrated with SocketIO, designed to provide an interactive AI assistant for handling federal tax debt inquiries.
+It uses the Vosk speech recognition model for real-time speech-to-text, processes user input with OpenAI's GPT-4, and responds via text-to-speech using the ElevenLabs API.
+The application manages a conversation flow to assess tax debt over $5,000 or missed filings, collects contact details for follow-ups, and supports WebSocket for real-time audio and response handling.

 ## Features

-- **Speech Recognition**: Utilizes browser-based Web Speech API for real-time speech-to-text input.
+- **Speech Recognition**: Uses the Vosk model for offline, server-side speech-to-text from browser-captured audio (WebM format).
-- **Text-to-Speech**: Converts AI responses to audio using the ElevenLabs API.
+- **Text-to-Speech**: Converts AI responses to audio via the ElevenLabs API.
+- **WebSocket Support**: Real-time audio data transmission and response delivery using Flask-SocketIO.
-- **Conversation Flow**: Manages a stateful conversation to handle user responses, including "yes," "no," or unclear inputs.
+- **Conversation Flow**: Guides users through states (greeting, tax debt, contact collection) based on responses like "yes," "no," or other inputs.
-- **Contact Collection**: Collects user name, email, and phone number for follow-up calls when requested.
+- **Contact Collection**: Gathers name, email, and phone for follow-up when tax debt is confirmed.
-- **Environment Variables**: Securely stores API keys, host, and port in a `.env` file.
+- **Environment Variables**: Securely stores API keys, host, port, and Vosk model path in a `.env` file.
-- **CORS Support**: Allows cross-origin requests for web compatibility.
+- **CORS Support**: Enables cross-origin requests for web compatibility.

 ## Prerequisites

 - Python 3.8+
-- A modern web browser (e.g., Google Chrome) with Web Speech API support
+- A modern web browser (e.g., Google Chrome) with microphone access
-- Internet access for API calls to OpenAI and ElevenLabs
+- Internet access for OpenAI and ElevenLabs API calls
+- FFmpeg installed and available in system PATH for audio conversion (WebM to PCM WAV)
-- A valid `.env` file with API keys and server configuration
+- A valid `.env` file with API keys and configuration
-- A `requirements.txt` file with necessary dependencies
+- A `requirements.txt` file with dependencies
+- Vosk model downloaded and extracted (e.g., `vosk-model-en-us-0.42-gigaspeech`)

 ## Setup and Installation